 Ironically, what’s been forgotten in this canonization of the Morrison of 1987 is that she began to formulate her engagement with the black past over a decade earlier, in a project for which she served as editor and makeshift curator of objects.
 In 1974 Random House brought out a book that Morrison had spent 18 months assembling with four collectors of black memorabilia.
 Though already a twice-published novelist, Morrison used her status as an influential editor at Random House to see the project through.
 The result was The Black Book: a 200-page, oversized compendium that conveys the story of African and African-descended people in the New World, from the era of colonization, through the age of chattel slavery, and up to the waning days of Jim Crow.
 “Conveys” because The Black Book does not offer a textual narrative of events.
 Instead, it relies on pictures—that is, photographic reproductions of specific objects Morrison culled from her collaborators’ collections—to evoke what Sharpe has called the “total climate” of blacks’ experience of transatlantic slavery and its aftermath.
 The pictures tell their own story, one that is impressionistic rather than authoritative, fragmentary rather than whole.
 And that is the point.
 Unlike books written by academic historians, which tend to ascribe a telos to narratives about the past (i.e., from slavery to freedom), Morrison envisioned her work as a “genuine Black history book—one that simply recollected Black Life as lived.”
 This notion of recollection—of literally re-collecting and figuratively recollecting “Black history”—is the forgotten materialist basis of what Morrison would famously term “rememory” in 1987.

 Though a wide body of scholarship has been built up around Morrison, surprisingly little has been written about The Black Book.
 The oversight is odd since putting the volume together not only launched Morrison’s theorization of the black past but also introduced her to the source material for her best-known work.
 A nondescript clipping from the February 1856 issue of the American Baptist relates the story of an enslaved woman, Margaret Garner, who tried to kill her young children rather than have them grow up in bondage.
 Recounted by the Reverend P. S. Bassett, the episode is didactic, highlighting for a white abolitionist readership the impossible decisions enslaved people were compelled to make between freedom and survival.
 While this story has long been recognized as the inspiration for Beloved, only the critic Cheryl A. Wall has devoted more than passing attention to its place in The Black Book.
 Yet even she contends that the clipping’s significance lies in the way it prefigures Beloved’s imperative to read the past in the present.
-This despite the fact that the excerpt appears early in the book (page 10), when the reading experience is most disorienting, and is easily missed among two densely packed facing pages of clippings and text (Figure 1).
+This despite the fact that the excerpt appears early in the book (page 10), when the reading experience is most disorienting, and is easily missed among two densely packed facing pages of clippings and text.
+Fifteen independent items—some photo-reproduced from original sources, others quoted and set in uniform type—crowd the layout.
+Smudges and other errors from the copying process further diminish the readability of the text.
 In the actual composition of The Black Book, nothing makes Garner’s story stand out, which, again, is the point: it is merely one piece of the dizzying puzzle of history.

 What was distinctive about Morrison’s engagement with the black past in 1974?
 How might a historicist obsession with 1987 obscure what she set out to do in The Black Book?
 I take a first step toward answering these questions in what follows.
 I propose that The Black Book advances a more contingent and discontinuous view of history than the one usually attributed to Morrison.
 This view, I argue, owes much to the book’s composition, which is pictorial and iconic rather than textual and discursive.
 By “flattening” history into a series of decontextualized images, The Black Book encourages glossing, skipping pages, reading out of order, and finding meaning only in visual or “surface” resemblances.
 These (non-)reading practices are further encouraged by the fact that Morrison does not discriminate when it comes to identifying things that evoke the black past.
 Examples of black ingenuity and perseverance appear alongside those of racial parody and animus, while handcrafted wares and mass-produced commodities vie for attention in the same span of pages, confusing the distinction between folk and market.
 In short, The Black Book gives one access to the black past only through an inquisitive perusal—an actual looking at things.
 Accordingly, its view of history is premised on an awareness that readers’ grounding in the present is far from certain.
 Not everyone can or will want to engage The Black Book’s arrangement of things.
 What matters for Morrison, here and in her work to come, is not the fact of recovery but the question of how one re-collects the past at all.